 Tour at a Tilt

 Efforts to stabilize the tower began in the 20th century, and it was reopened to the public in 2001 after extensive restoration work.
-The tower remains a popular tourist destination, allowing visitors to climb its 294 steps and enjoy views of the surrounding area.
+The tower continues to attract tourists, allowing them to ascend 294 steps and relish scenic vistas of the nearby surroundings.

 5. The Dome of Rock